F-F-Fer/iimemphis/README.md

 👨‍🚒 Solo development of a stock management system during an internship at the Fire Department's warehouse, replacing Excel spreadsheets to enhance operational efficiency.

-🧠 Although I'm still in the early stages of my career, I have a basic understanding of various methodologies and I'm open to receiving guidance and feedback to become more effective.
+🧠 Basic understanding of the main methodologies and open to guidance and feedback to improve professional effectiveness.

 Let's connect and build the future together! 🌟
 ---